zelisinho/anypoint-examples/salesforce-data-retrieval/README.md

 ### How it Works

-The **Salesforce ID retrieval** example application contains two [flows](http://www.mulesoft.org/documentation/display/current/Mule+Application+Architecture) which receive end user HTTP requests, process them and returns the result to the client.
+The **Salesforce data retrieval** example application contains two [flows](http://www.mulesoft.org/documentation/display/current/Mule+Application+Architecture) which receive end user HTTP requests, process them and returns the result to the client.

 The sections below elaborate further on the configurations of the application and how it works to respond to end user requests.